 Through ENSREG, EEAE actively participates in joint European actions for the reinforcement and further improvement of transparency in the field of nuclear safety.
 It also keeps effectively contributing to the configuration of the European framework for nuclear safety, just like during the Greek Presidency in 2014 when the new European Directive on the safety of nuclear installations was adopted.

 In January 2015, by an unanimous decision of ENSREG members, EEAE Chairman, Christos Housiadas, was assigned with the ENSREG vice-presidency for 2015-2017.
+His mandate was renewed also for the period 2017-2019.
 At the same time, he was appointed as the head of one of the four working groups operating under ENSREG dealing with transparency issues (Working Group on Transparency).